junxit/us-congress-bills-113/metadata.md

 - 2013-03-21 — Introduced in House
 - 2013-03-21 — Introduced in House
 - 2013-03-21 — Referred to the House Committee on Natural Resources.
+- 2013-04-11 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2013-05-22 — Subcommittee Hearings Held.
+- 2013-07-24 — Committee Consideration and Mark-up Session Held.
+- 2013-07-24 — Ordered to be Reported by the Yeas and Nays: 27 - 14.
+- 2013-07-24 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2013-09-10 — Placed on the Union Calendar, Calendar No. 146.
+- 2013-09-10 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-199.
+- 2013-09-10 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-199.